1FORreal/gallery-be/README.md

 # gallery

-This is a CRUD application for uploading and receiving images of a specific format.
-A "Photo" entity will be created for each file arriving on the backend.
-The application implements operations like rea, update, create, delete.
+This is a Web Application build in Java with Spring for uploading and receiving images of a specific format.

+The purpose of this project was learning of file handling on a HTTP server (storing files on local server, mapping files to database entities, transmitting files over HTTP).